Blood Money (2017 film): Plot

 During a weekend excursion in the woods, three friends, Victor (Ellar Coltrane), his ex-girlfriend Lynn (Willa Fitzgerald) and Jeff (Jacob Artist), who's been secretly sleeping with Lynn, discover four bags full of money.
 The trio discover that the bags belong to a criminal named Miller (John Cusack), who is looking for the money.

-As they try to getaway, Jeff is entangled with one of the bags.
+As they try to get away, Jeff is entangled with one of the bags.
 With Miller pulling him in one direction, and Lynn refusing to let go of the money.
 As a result, Jeff dies from fatal injuries inflicted during the confrontation.
-Near an abandoned mill, Victor falls off the trail and Lynn has hid the money somewhere in the mill.
+Near an abandoned mill, Victor falls off the trail and Lynn has hidden the money somewhere in the mill.
 Miller confronts Lynn when she tries to negotiate with him, saying that if he gives her some of the money, she will tell him where the rest is hidden.

 Lynn distracts Miller long enough for Victor to hit him from behind with a pipe.
-Lynn then uses the pipe to bludgeon Millier to death.
+Lynn then uses the pipe to bludgeon Miller to death.
 In the heat of the moment, Lynn suddenly arms herself with Miller's firearm and shoots Victor, killing him.
-With Lynn the only survivor, she walks out of the mill; taking the money back with her to civilization.
+With Lynn the only survivor, she walks out of the mill, taking the money back with her to civilization.